SanderMertens/flecs/docs/RestApi.md

 # REST API
-This document provides an overview of the REST API endpoints.
-For an overview of how to use the REST API, [see the REST addon documentation](https://flecs.docsforge.com/master/api-rest/).
+This document provides an overview of the REST API.
+The Flecs REST API enables (web) clients to inspect the contents of the ECS store, by remotely running queries and requesting entities.

+For the C/C++ REST API reference, [see the REST addon documentation](https://flecs.docsforge.com/master/api-rest/).

 ## Explorer
 The REST API can be used together with the Flecs explorer to remotely monitor the entities of a Flecs application.
 To use the explorer, enable the REST API in your application by instantiating the `EcsRest`/`flecs::Rest` component: